Purely infinite locally compact Hausdorff \'{e}tale groupoids and their $C^*$-algebras: Introduction

-\begin{customthm}{A}(Theorem 6.9) Let $\CG$ be a locally compact Hausdorff \'{e}tale essentially principal groupoid.
-Suppose $C_0(\GU)$ separates ideals of $C_r^*(\CG)$ and there are only finitely many $\CG$-invariant closed sets in $\GU$.
-If $\CG$ has paradoxical comparison then $C^*_r(\CG)$ is purely infinite.
-In addition, if $\CG$ is furthermore assumed to be second countable then $\CG$ is strongly purely infinite. \end{customthm}
+\begin{cor} Let $\CG$ be an amenable locally compact Hausdorff \'{e}tale essentially principal second countable groupoid with finitely many $\CG$-invariant closed sets in $\GU$.
+If $\CG$ is purely infinite then $C^*_r(\CG)$ is nuclear separable and strongly purely infinite. \end{cor}

-Note that if $\CG$ is minimal then the condition that $C_0(\GU)$ separates ideals of $C_r^*(\CG)$ above holds trivially.
-In addition, thre is no non-trivial $\CG$-invariant closed set in $\GU$.
+On the other hand when $\CG$ is minimal then the condition that $C_0(\GU)$ separates ideals of $C_r^*(\CG)$ in the Theorem holds trivially.
+In addition, there is no non-trivial $\CG$-invariant closed set in $\GU$.
 It was also proved in \cite{Renault} as well as \cite{B-L} that if $\CG$ is minimal and topologically principal then $C^*_r(\CG)$ is simple.
-Therefore, we have the following corollary.
+Therefore, we also have the following corollary for the case that $\CG$ is minimal without the assumption that $\CG$ is amenable.

 \begin{cor} Let $\CG$ be a locally compact Hausdorff \'{e}tale minimal topological principal groupoid.
-If $\CG$ has paradoxical comparison then $C^*_r(\CG)$ is simple and (strongly) purely infinite. \end{cor}
+If $\CG$ is purely infinite then $C^*_r(\CG)$ is simple and (strongly) purely infinite. \end{cor}

-We remark that purely infinite simple $C^*$-algebras are automatically strongly purely infinite (see \cite{Kir-Rord}).
-It was shown in \cite{B-L} that if $\CG$ is an amenable locally compact Hausdorff \'{e}tale groupoid then $C_0(\GU)$ separates ideals of $C_r^*(\CG)$ if and only if $\CG$ is essentially principle.
-This result is a groupoid generalization on the ideal structure for reduced crossed product $C^*$-algebras of dynamical systems obtained by Sierakowski in \cite{S}.
-Then we have the following corollary.

-\begin{cor} Let $\CG$ be an amenable locally compact Hausdorff \'{e}tale essentially principal groupoid.
-Suppose there are only finitely many $\CG$-invariant closed sets in $\GU$.
-If $\CG$ has paradoxical comparison then $C^*_r(\CG)$ is purely infinite.
-In addition, if $\CG$ is furthermore assumed to be second countable then $C_r^*(\CG)$ is strongly purely infinite. \end{cor}

-It will be shown in Section 5 that our paradoxical comparison is equivalent to groupoid comparion if $\CG$ is minimal and there is no $\CG$-invariant Probability Borel regular measure on $\GU$.
-Then, as an application of Corollary 1.1, we have the following dichotomy as our second main result.
+It will be shown in Section 5 that our pure infiniteness is equivalent to groupoid comparison if $\CG$ is minimal and there is no $\CG$-invariant probability Borel regular measure on $\GU$.
+Then, as an application of Corollary 1.2, we have the following dichotomy as our second main result.

 \begin{customthm}{B}(Theorem 6.11) Let $\CG$ be a locally compact Hausdorff \'{e}tale minimal topological principal groupoid.
 Suppose $\CG$ has groupoid comparison.
 Then $C^*_r(\CG)$ is either stably finite or strongly purely infinite. \end{customthm}